Yoguti/youtube-unsubscribe/README.md

 - The script processes a maximum of 10 videos at a time.
 Adjust the loop in `main()` for different use cases.
 - Temporary `.mp4` files are saved in a `temp_mp4` folder and removed after the upload.
 - Failed uploads or conversions will be skipped, and the script will continue with the next video.
+- The  script contains logic for updating the video name with a variable i.
+If you do not desire to do so, simply delete the update or alter the logic inside main.py

 ## License